if (paramFromGet('mark') == 'mark') { ?> } ?>

 Your accommodation: Edge of the Bay Resort

 Situated on the Freycinet Peninsula, Edge of the Bay Resort offers beachfront accommodations with stunning views of Great Oyster Bay and The Hazards.
-Stay in modern studios or self-contained cottages, enjoy private beach access, and savour local seafood at the on-site restaurant.
-Perfect for exploring Freycinet National Park or relaxing in serene coastal surroundings.Driving distance and time (approximate) for this leg: 305 kms / 189 miles : 4.3 hours
+Stay in modern studios or self-contained cottages, and enjoy private beach access.
+Perfect for exploring Freycinet National Park or relaxing in serene coastal surroundings.Driving distance and time (approximate) for this leg: 295 kms / 183 miles : 4.3 hours

 Experience the breathtaking beauty of Freycinet National Park with the Wineglass Bay Cruise in the Vista Lounge with Pennicott Journeys.
 This premium experience offers unparalleled views of the pristine Tasmanian coastline, all from the comfort of the exclusive Vista Lounge.
 Relax in luxurious seating as you glide past towering sea cliffs, secluded coves, and picturesque beaches.
 Spot local wildlife, including dolphins, seals, and seabirds, while your knowledgeable guide provides fascinating insights into the region’s natural and cultural history.
 The highlight of the cruise is the world-famous Wineglass Bay, renowned for its crystal-clear waters and crescent-shaped white sand beach.
 Enjoy uninterrupted views through the large windows or step onto the deck to fully immerse yourself in the stunning scenery.
 A delicious chef-prepared lunch is included, featuring fresh Tasmanian produce, paired perfectly with the serene backdrop of the bay.
 The Vista Lounge’s attentive service ensures a truly relaxing and indulgent experience throughout your journey.
 The Wineglass Bay Cruise in the Vista Lounge offers an unforgettable day on the water.